 The Bengal Safari park created during the last decade is a common attraction for tourists and locals alike.
 It is a unique safari park with a wide variety of wildlife available in the natural surroundings.

 Siliguri is the gateway to 8 northeastern states and also Nepal, Bhutan, Bangladesh, and Tibet.
 With the Balasun and Mahananda rivers flowing through it, the town is not devoid of natural beauty.
 The distant view of Kanchenjunga on a clear day is very attractive.
 The forest-covered foothills also present a panoramic sight.
 The myriad flora in the Terai to the north and the agricultural flats, along with tea gardens to the south combine to form beautiful vistas, uncommon around most other cities of India.
 Half an hour's drive in any direction from Siliguri will lead you to the natural environment, be it hills, forests or tea gardens.

 Gajoldoba on Tista Barrage: An hour's drive from Siliguri through the Baikunthapur forests will take you to Gajoldoba (25 km) an ideal place for bird watchers.

 The place has been a boon to the migratory water fouls after a dam was constructed for irrigational purposes on river Tista.
-The reservoir, surrounded by dense forests of Baikunthapur, invites a large collection of water birds from Ladakh and Central Asia.
-Spend some leisurely hours on the spur with a binocular and watch the Brahmini ducks, Bar-headed goose, Poachards, Pintails, Shovelers, mallards, black Ibis, and many species of storks, cormorants, and ducks.
+The reservoir, surrounded by the dense forests of Baikunthapur, invites a large collection of water birds from Ladakh and Central Asia.
+Spend some leisurely hours on the spur with a binocular and watch the Brahmini ducks, Bar-headed geese, Poachards, Pintails, Shovelers, mallards, black Ibis, and many species of storks, cormorants, and ducks.